Nangal/ayo/GOVERNANCE.md

 * merging pull requests

-The TC periodically reviews the Member list to identify inactive Collaborators.
+The TC periodically reviews the Member list to identify inactive Members.
 Past Members are typically given _Emeritus_ status.
 Emeriti may request that the TC restore them to active status.

 ## Technical Committee